PPD-Free Hair Colours and Dyes

 There have been many severe reported reactions to MI and related compounds, and the preservative was declared ‘allergen of the year’ in 2013.

-For directories of cosmetics and household products which are MI-free, see my website MI Free.
+For directories of cosmetics and household products which are MI-free, see MI-Free.com.

 The Skins Matter site is devoted to organic and natural skincare, ‘free from’ cosmetics, and products suitable for those with problem skin conditions, such as eczema, psoriasis, acne and rosacea.
 I edit the site, and I’ve written a number of articles for it which you may find useful: